 The need to develop and deploy software solutions when financial information is involved requires a fair amount of diligence and foresight to insure that the applications that handle personal identifiable information, monetary transactional information, and the transmission of said data are secure.
-When working with a large financial institution, ClearScale knew that in order to meet the client’s needs these concerns needed to be taken into account.
+ClearScale knew that in order to meet the needs of one of our clients — a large financial institution — these concerns needed to be taken into account.

 Having the application interact with the micro-services was the easier issue, but designing an end-to-end solution for the infrastructure was a complex undertaking.
 Being an AWS Premier Consulting Partner, ClearScale knew that there were many different ways we could approach this effort and the solution that we ultimately decided on was robust and scalable enough to exceed our client’s requirements.

-For regulatory requirements and to reduce number of attacks on the application the AWS WAF was selected to provide website security.
+For regulatory requirements and to reduce the number of attacks on the application, the AWS WAF was selected to provide website security.
 WAF security rules were put in place to provide control over which web application traffic to allow.

 All client static file information was stored in a dedicated Simple Storage Service (S3) bucket and the environment set up to utilize AWS Elastic Load Balancing (ELB), a load balancer for application and file servers.
 As the infrastructure environment was built out further, ClearScale also deployed AWS CloudWatch to monitor activity within the environment, as well as CloudTrail to log and audit all transactional information.
 By implementing and deploying all of this within AWS, we were able to take further advantage of other services, such CloudFront and ElastiCache which, when utilized together, allowed for more scalability.